You know, a lesser person, a person of less stature and a weaker constitution than I would have just five minutes ago been devastated and destroyed.

 When you have a huge number of scientists disagree with this, you cannot have science.

-This is politics, this is religion.
+This is religion.

 And I have more to say about that here in just a second.

-But also liberal, there's no debate.
+But also, liberal, there's no debate.

 We're not going to have debate on this.